 Daytime telephone number of telephone caller.

 Note: A lost gas customer’s current retailer cannot be determined in the absence of information on either points #2 or #3 above.
-It is therefore crucial that the gas retailer obtains information on at least one of these criteria from the gas customer for the retailer discovery process to commence.
+It is therefore crucial that the retailer/EWON obtains information on at least one of these criteria from the gas customer for the retailer discovery process to commence.

-(e) Retailer to contact customer
+(e) Retailer/EWON to contact customer

-The gas retailer is to advise the lost gas customer that they will be contacted within 1 business day to advise them of the identity of their current gas retailer.
+The retailer/EWON is to advise the lost gas customer that they will be contacted within 1 business day to advise them of the identity of their current gas retailer.

-Step 2: Gas Retailer Contacts AEMO
+Step 2: Retailer/EWON Contacts AEMO

-(a) Retailer lodges email query with AEMO
+(a) Retailer/EWON lodges email query with AEMO

-After the gas retailer has recorded the customer’s personal details, the retailer is to lodge an email query with AEMO at the following address:
+After the retailer/EWON has recorded the customer’s personal details, the retailer/EWON is to lodge an email query with AEMO at the following address:

 retaildiscovery@aemo.com.au

-(b) Retailer to send email to AEMO in the standard format
+(b) Retailer/EWON to send email to AEMO in the standard format

-In order to minimise administration costs for both the retailer and AEMO, all emails sent by the retailer are to be composed in the following format:
+In order to minimise administration costs for both the retailer/EWON and AEMO, all emails sent by the retailer/EWON are to be composed in the following format:

 Gas Customer’s Details: